yast/yast.github.io/_posts/2022-06-13-yastless-yast.md

 software repositories and the installed software to adjusting the systemd services and sockets.
 From creating LVM logical volumes to configuring Kdump (or `fadump`).
 From inspecting the systemd journal to fine-tuning the boot loader.
 From configuring network interfaces to adjusting the mitigations for CPU vulnerabilities.
-From setting the firewall configuration to managing your subscritions to the different SUSE products... and so much more!
+From setting the firewall configuration to managing your subscriptions to the different SUSE products... and so much more!

 But all that comes with a pretty obvious price.
 You must install YaST and all its dependencies in